-Often, companies will launch a campaign without knowing how to measure its effectiveness.
+Often, companies will launch a marketing campaign without knowing how to measure its effectiveness.
 We know there are many important questions around this topic.
 It is pertinent to understand the importance of landing page metrics and how they work, including how to find and measure them.
-Let’s say you start a campaign with a goal to get 100 people to join your mailing list or download a blog and want to track important metrics?
+Let’s say you start a campaign with a goal to get 100 people to join your mailing list or download a blog and want to track important landing page performance metrics?
 You came to the right place for some answers, but first things first, let’s start with the basics!

 What is a Landing Page?

 A landing page is a web page that any visitor could come across and “land on” from an ad, email, Google, social media, etc. These pages can include blog pages, product pages, a mailer joining list and so much more.
 Landing pages usually have a specific goal they encourage visitors to complete, known as the call to action (CTA).
 This is where landing pages and normal web pages differ.
 Normal web pages may have multiple links and areas of focus, whereas a landing page is solely focused on one thing – to convert the goal at hand (joining an email list or downloading a blog).
 Here are some dos and don’ts for creating your landing page!

 What are Landing Page Metrics?

 Landing page metrics are a fancy way to say: data gathered from page performance.
 These metrics are a quantitative way to gauge how well or how poorly your page is performing but also measure the success of everyday business activities that support your KPIs.
 These metrics include:

 - Page Views: This shows you how many times your landing page has been viewed.

 - Landing Page Sessions: This shows you how many sessions your landing page has received.

 - Sessions by Traffic Source: This is how you see where your traffic is coming from.

 - Goal Completion/Conversion: This is how you see how many conversions have been completed and gives a breakdown of the rate.